The ultimate guide to sales performance management

+The best sales incentives accomplish two goals.
+They allow individual salespeople to maximize their personal earnings and they advance the company’s bottom line.
 Because sales incentives may need to change quickly to capture new business priorities or products, insurgent competitors, or other unpredictable dynamics of the market, sales incentives need to be malleable enough to change quickly without updating so often that salespeople become confused.

 Sales insights (what to sell)

-5 Tips to increasing sales performance
+5 tips to increase sales performance

-- 1. Keep your sales strategy transparent
+1. Keep your sales strategy transparent

 Although a strong sales strategy is key for taking down the market, equally key is making sure that strategy stays transparent to your team.
 Communicate often, explaining why your organization is targeting the market the way it is, and what it hopes to accomplish by doing so.
-Doing this keeps salespeople in the loop, so that they can be aware when strategies shift, and has the added benefit of showing salespeople that the company trusts them.
+Doing this keeps salespeople in the loop, so they can be aware when strategies shift, and has the added benefit of showing salespeople the company trusts them.

-- 2. Give salespeople analytics
+2. Give salespeople analytics